tanisha98x/Brick-Breaker/README.md

 4. K= Extends the width of the paddle
 5. 1/2/3/4= Changes the level

-Known Bugs: If the speed of the bouncer is increased, the bounce function malfunctions as the per pixel movement increases and the intersection is thus missed
+Known Bugs: If the speed of the bouncer is increased, the bounce function malfunctions as the per pixel movement increases and the intersection is thus missed, After running a single test no way to restart the game

 Extra credit:
 1. Every time the ball hits the paddle, the speed increases.